HOW TO WRITE THE BEST SOCIAL MEDIA POLICY / GUIDELINES + TEMPLATE IN 2019

-- No-one size fits all’ Social Media Policy template.
+- No “one size fits all” Social Media Policy/Guidelines.
 Drafting a social media policy can be different from business to business.
 This largely depends on the company‘s culture and strategy towards social media use.
 For example, an e-commerce website conducting business online would focus on risk managing their social marketing strategies on how they interact with customers online.
 This focus would be different from a professional services consultancy which would be more concerned with maintaining the goodwill of clients.
 Both need to protect against the risk of damage to their reputation.
 A social media policy needs to be individually tailored.

 - Track via alerts that negative employee commentary or bad sentiment when mentioning your company name or brand names on social media channels.
-You can do this using the free Google alerts or paid tools such as Radian6 (SalesForce), Brandwatch and others.
+You can do this using the free Google alerts or paid social media tools such as Radian6 (SalesForce), Brandwatch and others.
 You should pick up patterns from this and take action and fix any problems.
-People are talking about it for a reason.
+Employees are talking about your company and its brands for a reason.

 - Use past negative sentiment and commentary as examples when drafting your new social media policy.
-This ways it is easy and clear for managers across your organisation to understand social media talk your employees should avoid.
+This ways it is easy and clear for managers across your organisation to understand social media talk, voice and tone your employees should avoid.

-- Consider and predict problems that could arise in the future, specially for up-coming new product or services that might create some level of controversy.
+- Consider and predict problems that could arise in the future, specially for up-coming new product, services or advertising campaigns that might create some level of controversy.